cdthedrummer/quizdumb/docs/DEVELOPMENT_PROMPT.md

 5. Auto-progress questions after single-choice selection
 6. Include debug logs for development

-Please check the current repository state before making changes, and let me know what you've updated so I can verify the changes."
+Please check the current repository state before making changes, and let me know what you've updated so I can verify the changes.

 ## Important Notes
 - Always mention this is a Flutter project